Market surveillance, declaration of performance and CE marking

 - bear the CE marking with correct and complete information.

-The competent authority also checks whether there is conflicting information in the declaration of performance, the CE marking and the accompanying documents, e.g. an instruction manual.
+The authority also checks whether there is conflicting information in the declaration of performance, the CE marking and the accompanying documents, e.g. an instruction manual.

 If during the checks a suspicion of material shortcomings arises – meaning if the market surveillance authorities of the federal states have reason to believe that the actual performance of a product differs from that given in the declaration of performance – they refer the matter to DIBt in its function as the joint market surveillance authority.